AOrps/pmmap/fuzzing/readme.md

 ## better analyzing on the crash via afl
 ./target/debug/afltriage --stdin -i ~/project/fuzz/out/fuzzNum/crashes/id\:0000* -o project-fuzz-report ~/project/afl-build/proj-bin
 ```
-1. Double check that the
+1. Double-check that crash still exists on conventional binary
-1. After the double-check, run the
+1. After the double-check, run afltriage on the afl compiled binary for better analysis

 ### Optimizations
 - Minimize the list of the cases (CORPUS)